xumzheng/microsoft-graph-docs/api-reference/beta/resources/programcontroltype.md

 ---
-title: "programControlType resource type"
+title: programControlType resource type
-description: "In the Azure AD access reviews feature, the program control type is used when associating a control to a program, to indicate the type of access review the control is for.  " ms.localizationpriority: medium
+description: 'In the Azure AD access reviews feature, the program control type is used when associating a control to a program, to indicate the type of access review the control is for.  ' ms.localizationpriority: medium
 doc_type: resourcePageType
-ms.prod: "governance"
+ms.prod: governance
-author: "markwahl-msft"
+author: markwahl-msft
 ---

 # programControlType resource type